Schveitzer/fastapi-kafka-consumer/README.md

-# FastAPI with Kafka Consumer
+# FastAPI with Kafka and integration Tests

 This project shows how to use a **Kafka data stream** inside a Python Web API built using **FastAPI**.
 This can be very useful for use cases where one is building a Web API that